jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ![Techvolution battle](/img\diagrams\techvolution-battle.png)

 I was a theatre usher/projectionist back then and saw it all first hand.
 Most movies stunk: comedies, tradegies, dramas, suspense, usually fell flat.
 Theatres were over-priced and often empty.
-Customers were unhappy.
+Customers were unhappy and often told me so.
 The industry didn't care.
 They gave themselves lavish paychecks, banquets, and award shows.
 Any consideration of the upgrading their customers to the Internet Age was non-existant.

 So no, the industry wouldn't throw away the DVD.
 Instead, they doubledowned on it.
 Twice!
 They made HD-DVD and Blu-Ray (2006).
 The increased the dark majic of marketing, DVD packaging, and celebrity featurettes.
+The tops of the movie heirarchy were happy the way things were.

 In swoops today's internet Jedi on an ethernet chandlier.
 Unknown and unpaid technologists created BitTorrent sites, that although filled with computer viruses, bad picture quality, and poorly designed user interfaces, gave regular people movies on the internet.
 Here, the dark majic of DVDs, faced off against the majic of internet streaming.